-What is diversity and inclusion in the workplace?
+What is DEI&B in the workplace?

-Diversity can include equal representation of different:
+Diversity often includes equal representation of different:

 - Sexual orientations

 What are the different types of diversity in the workplace?

 There are endless ways to approach diversity at work.
 Let’s take a look at four common types of diversity that companies strive to incorporate:

 - Internal diversity implies the conditions that a person is born into and includes:

 - External diversity refers to the qualities of a person that can change over time and can consist of:

 - Personal interests

 - Organizational diversity concerns the different ways of categorizing people based on their work status, such as: